 Lighting is an absolutely essential component of any interior space, and can have a strong, immediate effect on a room’s atmosphere.
 The right lighting can be transformative, improving the quality of life within the space and elevating your work as an interior designer, while the wrong lighting has the potential to make a space feel smaller than it is, as well as having a negative impact on your client’s mood.

 As a design professional, your clients will seek your expertise as they choose lighting for each room in their home.
-It is imperative, therefore, to ensure that you are knowledgeable about lighting fixtures that benefit the earth as well as your client’s budget, and this is where energy-efficient lighting comes in.
+It is imperative, therefore, to ensure that you are knowledgeable about lighting fixtures that benefit the earth as well as your client’s budget.
+This is where energy-efficient lighting comes in.

 Performance standards for lighting in both Canada and the U.S have changed over the past few years, so being up-to-date on these standards is extremely important, as well as having an overall understanding of energy-efficient lighting.
 Read on for our helpful guide, including the options available, common misconceptions, and which lights to use in certain rooms within the home.

 When it comes to reducing greenhouse gas emissions, increased performance standards have come into effect for lighting over the past few years.
 Incandescent bulbs have been switched to energy-efficient lightbulbs in an effort to save energy.

 So, what exactly are energy-efficient lightbulbs?
 We’ve always chosen our lightbulbs by watts.
 But watts actually measure the amount of energy required, while lumens measure the amount of light produced.
 New regulations dictate that we now measure by lumens instead of watts—although you’ll still see watts listed on lighting packages (they’ll just be much lower).